-Even the most vigilant gardener will have a weed or two in the lawn.
-Herbicides are useful in the battle against annual, perennial and biennial weeds, but you have to know when to use them and which ones are most effective against a particular weed problem.
+Even the most vigilant gardener will have a weed or two in their lawn.
+Herbicides are useful in the battle against annual, perennial, and biennial weeds, but you have to know when to use them and which ones are most effective against a particular weed problem.

 Pre-emergence weed killers are used on established lawns as part of an annual effort to combat plant pests.
 What are pre-emergent herbicides?
 These chemical compositions are used before weeds take hold to kill off infant root systems and keep them from growing.
 Learn how pre-emergent herbicides work so you can decide if they are the right method for you.

 Pre-emergence weed killers are used before you see the weeds to prevent them from showing up in the garden or lawn.
 This doesn’t mean the chemicals interfere with germination but rather they stop the formation of new root cells in baby weed plants.

 Without weeds, the seedlings cannot continue to feed and grow and they just die back.
 This whole process happens at the soil level under the blades and thatch of the grass so you don’t ever have to see the sprouted weeds.
 Timing, weather, and the type of weeds that are problematic in the garden will dictate the exact formula and application for using pre-emergents.